ACodeDaily/AcodeDaily/README.md

   - To serve both the Competitive programmers as well as the open source specialists.
   - The platform would host people from the industry to refer people for roles in their respective orgs.
   - This would give a fair chance to both the CPers and developers.
+  - To develop a platform where the CP and Dev questions can be asked without any hesitation and are resolved ASAP!
+      - Would add the discord CP doubts section here for serving the rich content to non discord audience.

 ## specific features